The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Problems and ``Paradoxes'' of Apportionment

 There are several different senses in which methods have been judged for bias against large or small states.
 Balinski and Young \cite{balinski_young:1975} first define bias towards small/large states in a comparative sense between apportionment schemes.
 In their approach, an apportionment method $A$ is said to favor large states over another method $B$ if: apportionment $A$ gives as least as many seats at some House size $R'$ to the larger of any pair of states as does method $B$ under a possibly different House size $R$, whenever the total seats allotted by $A$ to this pair of states at House size $R'$ is equal to the total number allotted by $B$ at house size $R$.
 A method favors large states in an absolute sense if the method favors large states over any rival method.

-This is notion is actually both overly strong and overly narrow.
+This notion of bias is actually both overly strong and overly narrow.
 More generally, we can think in terms of the probabilities or tendencies of ending up over-represented.
-For instance, a method can be send to have a bias towards large states (or against small states) when $p_s > p_s'$ implies that $\P(a_s > q_s) > \P(a_{s'} > q_{s'})$.
+For instance, a method can be said to have a bias towards large states (or against small states) when $p_{s} > p_{s'}$ implies that $\P(a_{s} > q_{s}) > \P(a_{s'} > q_{s'})$.
 Bias towards small states (or against large states) is defined in an analogous but opposite manner.
-Since results will depend on the entire distribution of populations across states, this sort of bias is typically investigated via Monte Carlo simulations, where bias towards large states manifests in a noticeable positive correlation between states' population size and the chance of being over-represented.
+Since results will depend on the entire distribution of populations across states, this sort of bias is typically investigated via Monte Carlo simulations, where bias towards large states manifests in a noticeable positive correlation between states' population size and the chance of ending up over-represented.